-Our eyes have better vision in the focus area than on the peripheral edges.
-Vertical stripes will make the rooms seem bigger while horizontal stripes will just get lost.
-If you have a paint design that blends into the floor design, your eyes can’t tell where the floor ends and the wall begins, making the room seem that much smaller.
+If you have a paint design that blends into the floor design, your eyes can’t tell where the floor ends and the wall begins, making the room seem much smaller.

-You’re going to put stuff against the wall anyway which will break up the nice straight line that took you so long to paint.
+You’re going to put cabinets or wall storage systems against the wall anyway, which will break up the nice straight line that took you so long to paint.

-Have you ever walked through a newly built house and looked in the garage?
-The freshly painted white walls and clean concrete floor.
-It looks huge, right?
+Have you ever walked through a newly built house with freshly painted white walls and a clean concrete floor?

-Light colors make small rooms seem bigger than they actually are.
+Light colors make small rooms seem larger than they actually are.

 We can use the same techniques for our garage.

 If you want something other than pure white, go with a very light grey, light beige, or powder blue.
-Evidently there’s also a color called ‘greige’ which is a mix of grey and beige which would work as well.
+Evidently, there’s also a color called ‘greige,’ a mix of grey and beige, which also works well.

-You can get away with other colors but make sure they are as light as you can possibly get them.
+You can get away with other colors, but make sure they are as light as possible.

-Remember, the lighter color your walls are, the bigger your garage will look.
+The lighter color you choose to paint your garage walls, the bigger your garage will look.